 Acknowledgments

 We thank Isaac Casanovas-Vilar for the map of Figure 1 and for magnetostratigaphic data.
 We also thank Eduardo Romanos, head of the Scientific and Technical Service of Image of the Centro de Investigación Biomédica de Aragón (CIBA), for the CT scans; the ICP Preparation & Conservation Area for tireless preparation of the fossils; and Loïc Costeur (Naturhistorisches Museum Basel, Switzerland) for access to specimens of Chilleurs-aux Bois under his care.
+We also thank two anonymous reviewers for their suggestions and constructive comments on a previous version of this paper.

 This work is dedicated to Prof. Jorge Morales, for his enormous contribution to the field of Miocene mammals and in gratitude for having promoted ruminant research in Spain making us part of it.
 Jorge, you have been and exemplary mentor and a great friend over the years, sharing with us your passion for fossils and forming a great team of people who love their work.
 We are extremely lucky and very proud to be part of your research lineage.